medialab/minet/docs/cli.md

 optional arguments:
   -h, --help                            show this help message and exit --rate-limit RATE_LIMIT               Authorized number of hits by minutes.
 Defaults to 6.
+Rcfile key: crowdtangle.rate_limit
   -o OUTPUT, --output OUTPUT            Path to the output file.
 By default, everything will be printed to stdout.
   -t TOKEN, --token TOKEN               CrowdTangle dashboard API token.
-  --no-breakdown                        Whether to skip statistics breakdown by post type in the CSV output.
+Rcfile key: crowdtangle.token --no-breakdown                        Whether to skip statistics breakdown by post type in the CSV output.
   -f {csv,jsonl}, --format {csv,jsonl}  Output format.
 Defaults to `csv`.
-  -l LIMIT, --limit LIMIT               Maximum number of posts to retrieve.
-Will fetch every post by default.
+  -l LIMIT, --limit LIMIT               Maximum number of accounts to retrieve.
+Will fetch every account by default.
   --list-id LIST_ID                     Optional list id from which to retrieve accounts.

 examples: